mapninja/Tutorial_Field-data-collection-with-Collector-for-ArcGIS/ReadMe.md

 ## Overview

 This tutorial will introduce the basics of creating a field data collection application using your Stanford ArcGIS Online account and the Collector for ArcGIS apps for iOS and Android.

-Topics include:
+Participants will:

+* create a basic data collection application
+* learn to use domains, or "value lists" to control data quality
+* learn to add custom fields
+* enable attachments, including photos
+* customize user interface to streamline data collection

 ## Tutorial
 ### Login to your ArcGIS Online Account